ObjectRocket Database Configuration

 - 5. Any solution I came up with would need to be tested in an area of smaller impact before it could replace the existing solution

 Various ideas involving natural language forms, drag and drop, check-boxes, radio buttons etc. were sketched or wireframed.
-Based on internal feedback, radio buttons seemed like an option that could be further explored since only one option within a parameter could be selected by the user.
+Based on informal testing and internal feedback, radio buttons seemed like an option that could be further explored since only one option within a parameter could be selected by the user.

 Increasing Interactivity and Meaning